A handful of farmers meet at the Gettysburg Farm Bureau office to explore the formation of a co-op.

 Adams Electric sends three students to Washington D.C. on the first national Rural Electric Youth Tour.
 It was part of twenty-three student delegation from Pennsylvania.

 Adam Electric’s largest commercial power contract is signed with Charnita, Inc. (Ski Liberty).

 The Board receives a letter from J. Franklin Smith, the Vice President of Penelec, addressed to William F. Matson, the PREA manager.
 The letter outlines a buy-out offer, which the Board declines with the authorization of President Trout.

 The first issue of Penn Lines, the monthly newsmagazine sent to co-op members in Pennsylvania and New Jersey, is published.

 Another large commercial account is added with allowing service to the Lake Meade community and Valley Quarries.

 The co-op reaches 10,000 accounts.
 A member’s average monthly bill is $16, based on monthly use of approximately 800 kWh and a cost of $.02/kWh.

 The pole inspection program begins and new techniques are used to extend the life of poles, in order to avoid the high cost of pole treatment.

-The new Stewartstown District office opens on Biglerville Road.
+The new Stewartstown District office opens.

 A third new district office opens on West King Street in Shippensburg.